intersystems-community/objectscript-visual-editor/README.md

 And take your ready to import sources in `build/cache` folder.

-Note that all the sources are plaintext \*.cls files which currently may be imported **only through Atelier** in Caché 2016.\* and higher. _If you have discovered a way to import \*.cls files into the studio except of using Atelier UI, please, create an issue and describe the method._
+Note that all the sources are plaintext \*.cls files which currently can be imported **only through Atelier** in Caché 2016.\* and higher. _If you have discovered a way to import \*.cls files into the studio except of using Atelier UI, please, create an issue and describe the method._